DimpleB0501/android-development-coursework/README.md

 Download the zip file and replace it in res folder and make changes in the manifest file. <br/>

 Download latest version https://www.apachefriends.org/download.html

+Image Slider
+gradle for image slider in google github or imageviewer